symfony/symfony-docs/cookbook/workflow/vagrant_configuration.rst

             line  => "    || !in_array(@\$_SERVER['REMOTE_ADDR'], array('127.0.0.1', 'fe80::1', '::1', '${::host_ipaddress}'))",
         }

+   This file performs the bulk of the work to configure your virtual machine for web development.
+It will install Apache, MySQL, PHP, and Git.
+It will configure Apache to use recommended Symfony settings and will set your project ``web/`` directory as the web server's document root.
+If there are no vendors in your project, it will execute ``php composer.phar install`` to retrieve them.
+Also, it will update your project ``web/app_dev.php`` file to allow your physical host machine (specified by the ``host_ipaddress`` in the ``vagrant/Vagrantfile``) to have access to view your project website during development.

 5. Create a new file ``vagrant/.gitignore`` and paste the following into it.

    .. code-block:: text

         .vagrant

+   When the virtual machine is created by Vagrant, it will create a ``vagrant/.vagrant`` directory to store its files.
+That directory should not be committed in your version control system.
+This ``vagrant/.gitignore`` file will prevent the ``vagrant/.vagrant`` directory from being listed in the ``git status`` command.

 6. Switch to the vagrant directory.